pcafrica/advanced_programming_2025-2026/lectures/08/08-c++_libraries.md

 ## Note

 For smaller projects without versioning, you can use the same name for link name, `soname`, and real name (e.g., `libmylib.so`).
-In this case, the `-Wl,soname` option can be omitted and the symbolic links are not needed.
+In this case, the `-Wl,-soname` option can be omitted and the symbolic links are not needed.

 ---